jordan-mann/first-last.github.io/README.md

 # How to run git comands
 1) in terminal, type => git add -A
-2) in terminal, type => git commit -m "first comit"
+2) in terminal, type => git commit -m "first commit"
 3) in terminal, type => git push

 # How to test prjects